 Note: I will keep this list updated with more of such useful commands as I come across.

-How to sort the files and directory by Time:
+How to sort the files and directory by Time?

-You can see that the directories listed are not sorted.
+In the above output image, you can see that the directories listed are not sorted.

-If you want to sort the files by their modification time, you need to run following command.
+If you want to sort the files by their modification time, you need to run the following command.

 $ ls -lrt

 There are many options are available with the “ls” command to use.
 Refer Linux ls command tool to explore other options.

 How to change the Current directory temporarily to execute the command?

 Do you want to execute the command in a temporary directory in your bash?

 Here is a simple command you can use to change the current directory temporarily and then execute your command.

 We all the command to change the directory.